p4pupro/EcomerceAPI/README.md

 # Autor: Domingo Pérez Guerrero
 # Alias: p4pupro

-This a simple example of how to do a API REST in Laravel 5.
+This a simple example of how to make a API REST in Laravel 5.

 For more info: p4pupro@gmail.com